Knowledge Discovery Efficiency (KEDE) and Ashby's Law of Requisite Variety

 Where:

-• V(E) = variety in the outcome (essential variables)
+- V(E) = variety in the essential variables

-This inequality shows that the variety in the outcomes cannot be reduced below the division between the variety in the disturbances and the variety in the regulatory responses.
+This inequality shows that the variety in the essential variables cannot be reduced below the division between the variety in the disturbances and the variety in the regulatory responses.

-Perfect regulation here means deterministic essential outcome, not merely acceptable performance.
-For perfect regulation, we need V(E) to be stable or close to 1 (only one possible outcome):
+Perfect regulation here means deterministic essential variable, not merely acceptable performance.
+For perfect regulation, we need V(E) to be stable or close to 1 (only one possible value) i.e.

 The law reflects a fundamental insight: control is about the ratio of disturbances to regulatory responses, not just their arithmetic difference.